domluna/gpt-math/README.md

 # GPT Math

-the purpose of these experiments is to determine how well gpt4 can add two integers of arbitrary length.
+the purpose of these experiments is to determine how well gpt4 can add two integers of arbitrary size.
 GPT4 is used because it's the most capable model.

 ## Notes